 )

-The flow factories are implemented as part of the chaining API:
+The flow factories are integrated into the chaining API:

 sequence